 Black beans are one of the most antioxidant-rich foods around and when you combine them with rice, onions, peppers and garlic you have a satisyfing meal.
 The Costa Ricans enjoy Gallo Pinto for breakfast, lunch and dinner.

 Sure I liked seeing sloth, toucans, crocodiles and volcanos, but who knew beans and rice would be my favorite memory?
-In fact, the theme of this post is based on The Recipe Redux challenge to create a healthy recipe from an unforgettable vacation meal.

 Food draws me on my travels.
 I love to learn about what is local to an area.
 That means visiting markets, grocery stores and farms.
 As a result, I bring home some tasty souvenirs.
+Check out my travel posts here.

-Dried beans need to be rehydrated before cooking, One way is to soak them for 6-8 hours before cooking.
+Dried beans need to be rehydrated before cooking.
+One way is to soak them for 6-8 hours before cooking.
 I simply put them in a pot and cover with water before I go to bed.
 Another option is to cover beans with water.
 Bring to a boil and boil for 2 minutes.
 Remove from heat and let stand for 1 hour.
 Drain and rinse.
 At this point they’re ready to cook.

 But if you’re short on time or just can’t wait, use 2-3 cans of black beans rather than dried ones for all the goodness in the time it takes to use a can opener.